tarunvelli/rails-tabler-starter/README.md

 Rails starter boilerplate that you can clone and build on top of

-[Click here](https://rails-tabler.fly.dev) to view demo application
+[Click here](https://rails-tabler.fly.dev) to view demo application.
+Check out the [Demo setup page](https://rails-tabler.fly.dev/setup/edit) to toggle application settings.

 ## Overview